|Teaching method||Contact hours|

 Assumed knowledge on:

-For this course, knowledge is assumed on the hazard assessment of chemicals, on environmental fate and behaviour of chemicals, and on exposure assessment.
-Assumed knowledge can be gained in TOX-30806 Environmental Toxicology, AEW-30806 Chemical Stress Ecology and Risk Assessment, AEW-31306 Water Quality, SOC-21306 Soil Pollution and Soil Protection (SOQ-21306), and SBL-21806 Soil Quality.
+Knowledge is assumed on the hazard assessment of chemicals, on environmental fate and behaviour of chemicals, and on exposure assessment.
+Assumed knowledge can be gained in TOX-30806 Environmental Toxicology, AEW-30806 Chemical Stress Ecology and Risk Assessment, AEW-31306 Water Quality, SOC-21306 Soil Pollution and Soil Protection, and SBL-21806 Soil Quality.

 At Wageningen University several courses are focused on processes underlying the environmental impact of chemicals on human and environmental health (e.g. Environmental Toxicology (TOX30806), Chemical Stress Ecology and Risk Assessment (AEW30806)).
 Within these natural sciences- oriented courses, the existing regulations and the methods for the assessment of the environmental risks of chemicals and contaminants for human and environmental health are only touched upon.
 However, environmental risk assessment of chemicals is essential for safe use and application of products, for protecting the quality of our living environment for all species including man, as well as for taking decisions in subsequent risk management, risk communication and risk governance activities.
 Different regulatory frameworks exist to assess Environmental Risks of chemicals, each with specific focus, scientific underpinning and technical approaches (toolkits).
 Examples of such frameworks are REACH, Plant Protection Product and Biocide Directives of the EU, the Water Framework Directive of the EU and also the derivation of Environmental Quality Standards for soil, water and atmosphere.
 Environmental Quality Standards can be applied in site-specific risk assessments of chemicals, although alternative approaches are more and more demanded in order to achieve case- specific, tailor- made solutions.